Foreign data wrappers (or FDW) are a type of PostgreSQL extension that provides access to foreign data using SQL statements such as SELECT and UPDATE.

 For example, in VARCHAR(n), Oracle treats 'n' as the number of bytes, while PostgreSQL treats it as the number of characters.
 This may cause an error if the capacity is exceeded when data is converted.

 By combining FDW with table partitioning, foreign data distributed and stored on multiple servers can be aggregated into a partitioned table via foreign tables (partitions).
-For example, sales information in branches can be aggregated to a partition table on a server at the head office, where data can be efficiently referenced and analysed.
+For example, sales information in branches can be aggregated to a partition table on a server at the head office, where data can be efficiently referenced and analyzed.

 By giving access to data in such a variety of formats, new services can be extended using existing systems.
 For example, new services can be created by combining user information in existing core databases with IoT data such as location information and sensor information.